The Original TR7 Wiring Diagram, Redrawn in Color

 Rather than doing any work on our Triumph TR7, we distract ourselves by buying large, expensive equipment that we don't know how to operate.

-The wiring numbers for our Twin Busch SC-10 E scissor lift (delivered Feb 2023) didn’t match those shown in their install video.
-Dan over at
+The wiring numbers for our Twin Busch SC-10 E scissor lift (delivered Feb 2023) didn't match those shown in their install video.

-And I’m his dad, Colin.
-We’ve got a father and son project going here.
+Hi, I'm Eddie MacLeod.
+And I'm his dad, Colin.
+We've got a father and son project going here.
+The Triumph TR 7 V8.